for Agency TSP Representatives

 Effective September 5, 2015, the default investment fund for newly enrolled civilian Thrift Savings Plan (TSP) participants and beneficiary participants changes from the Government Securities Investment (G) Fund to an age-appropriate Lifecycle (L) Fund, in accordance with the Smart Savings Act, Public Law 113-255, which was signed into law on December 18, 2014.
 The purpose of this bulletin is to discuss how this new plan feature will be implemented, and how participants, agencies, and payroll TSP representatives will be affected.

-Detailed information on the L Funds can be found under the Fund Options section of tsp.gov.
+Detailed information on the L Funds can be found in the Lifecycle (L) Funds section of tsp.gov.

 Who is affected by this change?